Mabel Normand: Fictional portrayals

 The 1974 Broadway musical Mack & Mabel (Michael Stewart and Jerry Herman) fictionalized the romance between Normand and Mack Sennett.
 Normand was played by Bernadette Peters and Robert Preston portrayed Sennett.

 Normand is played by actress Marisa Tomei in the 1992 film Chaplin opposite Robert Downey, Jr. as Charles Chaplin; by Penelope Lagos in the first biopic about Normand's life, a 35-minute dramatic short film entitled Madcap Mabel (2010); and by Morganne Picard in the motion picture Return to Babylon (2013).

 In 2014, Normand was played on television by Andrea Deck in series 2, episode 8 of Mr Selfridge and by Kristina Thompson in the short film Mabel's Dressing Room.

 The character played by Alice Faye in Hollywood Cavalcade (1939) was reputed to have been based partly on Normand.

-AFI catalog

 Filmography

 Some of her early roles are credited as "Mabel Fortesque".